waku-org/waku-python-bindings/README.md

-# Py-Waku
+# Waku Python Bindings

 ## Introduction

-Py-Waku exposes a Waku module that can be used within Python projects.
+Exposes a Waku module that can be used within Python projects.
 It is fundamentally a wrapper around [nwaku](https://github.com/waku-org/nwaku)

 This repo has been tested with Python3 in Ubuntu.